bmanders716/bmanders716.github.io/cookbook.md

 _Ingredients_--Some fine ripe strawberries.
                Some pistachio kernels, blanched and chopped.
-               Ω teacupful of melted sweet jelly.
+               Ì†¥eacupful of melted sweet jelly.
                Some strawberry cream.

 _Method._--Line a Charlotte Russe mould tastefully with the strawberries